greengoosemaddin/greengoosemaddin/README.md

-- 👋 Hi, I’m @greengoosemaddin
+- 👋 Hi, I’m Martin @greengoosemaddin
 - 👀 I’m interested in communication / network protocols, arts and painting, riding and feeling
 - 🌱 I’m currently learning the art of software design and javascript
 - 💞️ I’m looking to collaborate on ... nothing found yet